Let’s talk about tacos.

 Once the chicken is done, you are ready to assemble your tacos.
 These pull together all those classic flavors of your favorite Buffalo wings, but in a taco form.
 Topped with blue cheese, red onion, and celery, it’s a familiar taste sensation that you are sure to love.

 The combination of cooling flavors and spicy chicken in each bite is like what you’ll find dipping a wing into blue cheese dressing, with a celery stick and salad on the side – but with less messy fingers, and no bones to worry about!
-(If you want something even neater, and appropriate for a lovely sit-down meal, consider our buffalo chicken spaghetti!).
+(If you want something even neater, and appropriate for a lovely sit-down meal, consider our buffalo chicken spaghetti or buffalo chicken soup!).

 This recipe also makes a killer centerpiece for game day gatherings.
 You can keep the chicken warm in your slow cooker, then set out all the tortillas and toppings for guests to make their own tacos throughout the game.

 It’s a no-fuss meal that makes your life as a host so much easier.
 Isn’t that something we can all agree needs to happen more often?

 I mean, you put in enough work as a host already.
 I say, take any path that will make it easier on yourself, so you can enjoy your time with family and friends.Print